Jesse Huang

 Email: [first initial]654[last name]@uwaterloo.ca

 I am a postdoc in the Geometry and Topology research group at the University of Waterloo.
+In the current semester, I am an associate postdoc at the Perimeter Institute for Theoretical Physics.
 Previously, I was a postdoc at the University of Alberta, supported by a PIMS postdoc fellowship (2021-2023) and the NSERC Discovery Grant (2021-2024).
 I received my PhD from the University of Illinois at Urbana-Champaign in August 2021.